Direct Entry of Mathematics Braille

-Many users produce math equations using MathType or Scientific Notebook.
+Many users produce math equations using a program such as MathType.
 This help page is for expert transcribers who wish to enter their math directly into the DBT Editor.

 Take the list of characters, and find the character you want.
 Each row gives you the character, its Unicode, its DUSCI code, and the character name.
 For example, one row shows:

 ∃ - U+2203 - D+F033 - THERE EXISTS.

 To enter this symbol, you type control-].
 You will see a box in DBT with the heading Enter DUSCI code number.
 The DUSCI code number for There Exists is F033.
 You type F033 <Enter> (that is a zero not a letter 'o').
 Also try entering a Greek letter (pick your favorite).

 math and math-TextInMath DBT Styles

 The math and math-TextInMath styles are contained in your DBT template.
 You can also customize to add your own styles.
 If you have done a custom math style, substitute your new style name in these instructions.